andandandand/image-dataset-curation/README.md

 # Image Dataset Curation - Art Recommendation System

-Tutorial on image similarity and dataset curation.
+Tutorial on image similarity and dataset curation from the [Google DevFest On Campus at the Technical University Berlin](https://gdsc.community.dev/events/details/developer-student-clubs-technische-universitat-berlin-presents-devfest-on-campus-at-technical-university-berlin/) (December 16th, 2023).

 In this repo we learn about: